Skip to main contentSkip to main navigationSkip to footer content

 P: Senior standing and program consent

-The purpose of the Senior Seminar is to provide a culminating experience in mathematics for Mathematics majors, Actuarial Science majors, and Mathematics with Secondary Education majors.
-The student will conduct research on an advanced topic with guidance from a faculty mentor, prepare a paper, prepare a poster and give a presentation based on the research to faculty and students of the program.
+The purpose of the Senior Seminar is to provide a culminating experience in mathematics for Mathematics majors; and Mathematics with Secondary Education majors.
+The student will conduct research on an advanced topic with guidance from a faculty member, prepare a paper, prepare a poster and give a presentation based on the research to faculty and students of the program.
 The student is expected to attend all presentations given during the semester.
+Offered as needed, fall.